Demonstrates knowledge of compensation concepts, principles, and practices, including pay and leave administration and compensation flexibilities.

 - Applies compensation regulations relative to agency compensation guides, annual pay adjustments, overtime and other premium pay, overpayments and waivers, etc.

-- Works with DHHS to facilitate the resolution of NIH employee payroll problems and DFAS system issues.
+- Works with HHS to facilitate the resolution of NIH employee payroll problems and DFAS system issues.

 - Knowledge of HR laws, rules, and regulations to include the Public Health Service Act, Titles of the Code of Federal Regulations, HHS and NIH policies, OPM guidelines, etc.